 of this fretless lute knows a rich oral tradition of pieces and

-regional and local playing styles, thus the narrative music
+regional and local playing styles, thus the

 also functions as a musical support for sung and recited fairy tells